-That moment when you address your manager using plural of politeness or…Sir!
+That moment when you address your manager using the plural of politeness or…Sir!
 Just forget it!
 They most probably think you sound too posh or formal!
 No matter what your position is, your superiors will address you as equal and that’s what they also expect from you.
 Use their first name from the very first moment, even in your job application.
 But remember to maintain a balance between friendliness and formality: the curtain that might have been separating you from your boss in your country is here drawn, but make sure not to cross that invisible line remaining on the floor!

 A quite natural result of the first observation is that you should grasp every opportunity to socialize with your colleagues and superiors.
 Not that this is uncommon in other countries, but Sweden offers many interesting opportunities.
-For example, coffee breaks or the so-called fika.
+For example, coffee breaks or the so-called Fika.
 You might want to work your eight hours and go home.
 “Besides”, you think, “I already had my lunch break”.
-However, fika is a daily habit that no one should avoid and it is a rite of passage for you who want to immerse into the Swedish culture and lifestyle.
+However, Fika is a daily habit that no one should avoid and it is a rite of passage for you who wants to immerse into the Swedish culture and lifestyle.
 Last but not least, it is one more chance for you to socialize!
 Everyone will be at the company’s cafeteria during that time, I assure you!
 Besides, the Swedes always “spice up” their coffee breaks with sweets!
 Isn’t that reason enough?

 After a week of trying to imitate your Swedish colleagues and be at the office at 7 am, you just feel it can’t go on!
-You need to sleep an hour more, otherwise you won’t be efficient at work.
+You need to sleep an hour more, otherwise, you won’t be efficient at work.
 Well, do so!
 As long as you work the predetermined amount of hours and produce the expected results, no one will ever care about the time you are at the office.
-Make sure, of course, not to oversleep and miss some meeting and always be there when you know you have something important to do that needs to be done as early as possible.
+Make sure, of course, not to oversleep and miss some meetings and always be there when you know you have something important to do that needs to be done as early as possible.

-Oh, I always do that nowadays and it just feels sooo good!
-I work much more efficiently, stay happy and focused and I simply block away any other noise or sound!
+Oh, I always do that nowadays and it just feels so good!
+I work much more efficiently, stay happy and focused and I simply block away from any other noise or sound!
 And the best part?
 It’s allowed!
 As a matter of fact, you might notice that most of your colleagues are doing the same thing!
 So, if you enjoy music and can still work with music on, just go for it.
 Important notice: Don’t forget your headphones

 That one hour between 12 and 13 is just sacred in Sweden.
 The offices empty, the restaurants buzz with sounds, even classes at the University officially finish at 12 and restart after 13.
 And of course, people are queuing up to buy lunch.
 So take your time and eat your lunch with some good company.
 You’ll realize you refill your energy reservoir and –during the summer months- you get the chance to gather some sunlight!
 But if you still decide to stay on your desk and work… well… don’t expect many people to be there.
 And don’t try to call or visit anyone around that time….yeah yeah, you get the point by now…they are having a lunch break!